-This delightful paved garden was established in the year 2000 with money from the Lottery Community Fund and planted and furnished by local businesses and residents.
-It is easily accessed from the Llewelyn Palmer Hall and the rear corridor and provides a safe play area for children a rest in the sun for others and is freely available to all that use the Community Centre.
+This delightful paved and walled garden was established in 2000 with money from the Lottery Community Fund and planted and furnished by donations from local businesses and residents.
+It is easily accessed from the Llewelyn Palmer Hall and the rear corridor.
+It provides a safe play area for children, a rest in the sun for others and is freely available to all who use the Community Centre.

 Hiring a room

-Hiring a room in the Community Centre can be easily done by visiting the Centre or 'phoning the Centre Manager (01342 833893) or by filling in the form by clicking here and posting it or giving it to the Centre Manager at Lingfield & Dormansland Community Centre, High Street, Lingfield, Surrey RH7 6AU. details of the hire charges are contained in the Community Centre's brochure and on the booking form
+Hiring a room in the Community Centre can be easily done by visiting the Centre or 'phoning the Centre Manager (01342 833893) or by filling in the form by clicking here and posting it or giving it to the Centre Manager at Lingfield & Dormansland Community Centre, High Street, Lingfield, Surrey RH7 6AB. details of hire charges are included in the room for hire form.

 The Parish Office

-The Community Centre is pleased to accommodate the Parish Office.
+The Community Centre is pleased to accommodate the Lingfield Parish Office.